Board of Directors

 President, Gestion Phila Inc.

-Senior Vice President, Business and Consumer Solutions Group, TC Media
+Senior Vice President, Business Information Solutions and Education, TC Media

 President, Groupe Dynamite Inc.